 5 Steps to Effective Communication in the Workplace

-The sad truth is that many people have either said or heard the following:
+However, the sad truth is that many people have either said, or heard, the following:

 “This could have been an email.”